vivekpal1/vivek/data/blog/webdevin2022.md

 ### Frontend Development

 You must have master all Fundamental Skills mentioned above.
-For front end development other than above HTML knowledge you must lean basics of
+For front end development other than above HTML knowledge you must learn basics of

 - [SEO](https://youtu.be/MYE6T_gd7H0)